 Skip to Content

-With Massey’s Bachelor of Resource and Environmental Planning you can contribute to designing better cities and communities and ensuring sustainable use of resources.
+With Massey’s Bachelor of Resource and Environmental Planning you can contribute to designing liveable cities and regions and ensuring sustainable use of resources.

-Resource and environmental planning is a creative interdisciplinary process that deals with both the natural and human dimensions of the world around us.
-It recognises and promotes the interdependence of our economy, communities and natural environment.
+Resource and environmental planning is a creative interdisciplinary process that deals with the natural and human dimensions of the world around us.
+It is concerned with the diversity of our communities, productivity of our economy, and vitality of our natural systems.

 For 35 years, the Bachelor of Resource and Environmental Planning has been led by our faculty of passionate staff, and includes a vibrant social scene connecting current students with graduates.
-It is also renowned for providing an excellent, practically based planning education and has consistently maintained accreditation with the New Zealand Planning Institute for 35 years.
+Massey is renowned for providing an excellent, practical planning education.
+This programme has consistently maintained accreditation with the New Zealand Planning Institute for 35 years.

 Through our professional practice courses and active engagement with local and central government and private sector employers, you’ll gain experience that is in demand locally and globally across both public and private sectors.